MEET OUR TEAM

 MARY ST. JEAN, LMHC

-Hello!
-I am a Licensed Mental Health Counselor who has been working in the field for 7 years.
-After obtaining my master’s degree in Mental Health Counseling, I began working at a private practice with adolescents, adults, and couples.
-After a while, I decided to branch out and began working within the community, providing in-home therapy to children and their families.
-Within my experience, my areas of focus include depression, anxiety, low self-esteem, family conflict, challenging life transitions, behavioral difficulties, and parenting challenges.
+Mary is a Licensed Mental Health Counselor who has been working in the field for 7 years.
+After obtaining her master’s degree in Mental Health Counseling, she began working at a private practice with adolescents, adults, and couples.
+After a while, she decided to branch out and began working within the community, providing in-home therapy to children and their families.
+Within her experience, Mary's areas of focus include depression, anxiety, low self-esteem, family conflict, challenging life transitions, behavioral difficulties, and parenting challenges.

-I use an eclectic approach, using tools from a wide range of theories.
-I believe my greatest strength is my ability to connect to people and provide them with a safe environment for them to address, process, and find solutions to their current struggles.
+Mary uses an eclectic approach, using tools from a wide range of theories.
+She believes her greatest strength is my ability to connect to people and provide them with a safe environment for them to address, process, and find solutions to their current struggles.
 When life can become stressful and feels unmanageable, it can be helpful to speak to someone who is impartial and help you think in ways you may not have considered.
 This can be a major step toward making changes that are important to you.
 Change requires understanding, validation, and trust.
-I strive to establish this with every client I meet.
+Mary strives to establish this with every client she meets.

 HANNAH MILANO, M.Ed

-In my practice, I focus on Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Mindful/Holistic approaches, and Person-Centered therapy, ultimately tailoring the treatment to each individual and meeting you where you are at.
-I am intuitive, empathetic, genuine and down to earth.
-You will find that I am also extremely motivated to assist clients with any challenge that may arise.
+In her practice, Hannah focuses on Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Mindful/Holistic approaches, and Person-Centered therapy, ultimately tailoring the treatment to each individual and meeting you where you are at.
+Hannah is intuitive, empathetic, genuine and down to earth.
+You will find that she is also extremely motivated to assist clients with any challenge that may arise.

 DAWNMARIE CAMMARATA, LMHC